Renai Circulation: Composition and lyrics

 "Renai Circulation" is composed by Satoru Kōsaki with lyrics written by Meg Rock.
-Kōsaki felt it would be interesting to feature Hanazawa rapping in a gentle manner, inspired by Shibuya-kei music and Japanese hip-hop artist Kaseki Cider.
+Kōsaki felt it would be interesting to feature Hanazawa rapping gently, inspired by Shibuya-kei music and Japanese hip-hop artist Kaseki Cider.
 Similar to Hanazawa's song "Melody", "Renai Circulation" is focused on a narrative with rap elements against a "funky tune."
 J-Cast described the song as a "light pop tune" that makes use of Hanazawa's vocals.
 Anime News Network described the song as a "starry-eyed love song" that reveals Nadeko's "conflict and character."
 Kai-You described the lyrics as depicting Nadeko's feelings for the main character of the Monogatari series, Koyomi Araragi, with Hanazawa portraying Nadeko's "maiden heart" with a "clear, whisper vocal" against a light brass section, single-note guitar, and a glockenspiel.
 The chorus opens with the Japanese onomatopoeia fuwa-fuwari (ふわふわり), which means "fluffy" and is used to describe "cute, upbeat, or insubstantial things."
 The song also contains a wordplay about Nadeko's name and yamato nadeshiko in the line "I will try without the 'shi' — I mean, I will try if it would cost my life!" (「し」抜きで いや 死ぬ気で！, "shi" nuki de, iya, shinuki de!)